HarryHuynh1205/Portfolio_USA_Bikes_Sales_Performance/README.md

       ORDER BY 2 DESC;
 -- to understand the gender tendency using Bikes

--- 2. Which age groups?
+-- 2. WHICH AGE GROUPS?
       SELECT Age_Group,
              SUM(revenue)  AS Total_revenue
       FROM bikesales_usa